Tuesday, January 13, 2026

 Where a vast emporium of lives has materialized

-From incarnation, imagination, fantasy, thin air,
+From past incarnations, imagination, thin air,

 As from a wand not unlike the one that divines oil.